-Although assured shorthold tenancies are designed to let a landlord evict a tenant after the minimum six months if they want to, the landlord still has to follow the correct legal procedure, otherwise the court will not agree to the eviction.
+Although assured shorthold tenancies are designed to let a landlord evict a tenant after the minimum six months if they want to, the landlord must follow the correct legal procedure, otherwise the court will not agree to the eviction.

 It is important to get it the Notice checked because any mistakes could work in your favour.
 Here are the main things that need to be checked on a section 21 notice served by a housing association:

 Accelerated possession proceedings

 With the assured shorthold possession ground landlords can try to speed up the process by using the accelerated or fast track possession procedure.
 The accelerated procedure is only available to landlords using the section 21 assured shorthold possession ground.

 This procedure does not change the type of notice the landlord has to give to you but it means the Court can make a faster decision by not having a hearing.
 However, the District Judge can still decide to have a hearing if it looks like you have a defence, or if there is something that needs to be looked at.